God's Holy Spirit

 Why do we need God’s Holy Spirit?
 Because without it, we lack the strength and ability to follow in the footsteps of Jesus Christ (Acts 1:8).
 “The carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be.
 So then they that are in the flesh cannot please God.
 But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
 Now if any man have not the Spirit of Christ, he is none of His...

-“For as many as are led by the Spirit of God, they are the sons of God.
+“For as many as are led by the Spirit of God, they are the Sons of God.
 For you have not received the spirit of bondage again to fear; but ye have received the Spirit of sonship, whereby we cry, Abba, Father.
-The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.”
+The Spirit itself bears witness with our spirit, that we are the Children of God: And if children, then heirs; heirs of God, and joint-heirs with Christ; if so be that we suffer with him, that we may be also glorified together.”
 (Romans 8:7-17)